dnsimple/dnsimple-support/content/articles/account-securing.markdown

 ---
 title: Account Security
-excerpt: Some simple rules to follow to help make your DNSimple account more secure.
+excerpt: Some simple rules to follow to make your DNSimple account more secure.
 categories:
 - Account
 ---

 # Securing your DNSimple Account

-Here are some simple rules to follow to help make your DNSimple account more secure:
+Here are some simple rules to follow to make your DNSimple account more secure:

 - Use a password for your account that includes letters, numbers and punctuation characters.
 You can even use multiple words and made up phrases.
 - Use a long password (16 characters or more).